containerbuildsystem/osbs-client/docs/osbs_instance_setup.md

 For more information see [openshift's documentation](http://docs.openshift.org/latest/welcome/index.html).
 Good starting point is also [this guide](https://github.com/openshift/origin/blob/master/examples/sample-app/README.md).

-## dock
+## atomic-reactor

+Right now we are in process of changing name from `dock` to `atomic-reactor`.

 In order to build images, you need to have a build image.
 It is the image where OpenShift performs builds.
-The image has installed component called dock, which performs the build itself.
+The image has installed component called atomic-reactor, which performs the build itself.

 ### Getting build image